Capital Gains Tax Valuation

 Q1: How does the reduction in CGT rates for residential properties in 2024 affect inheritance tax planning?

 A: The reduction in CGT rates can influence inheritance tax planning by altering the potential tax liabilities associated with inherited properties that are not covered by reliefs such as the Private Residence Relief.
-It may be beneficial for estate planners to consider the timing of property disposals or transfers within estate planning to optimize the tax benefits.
+It may be beneficial for estate planners to consider the timing of property disposals or transfers within estate planning to optimise the tax benefits.

 Q2: Are there specific record-keeping requirements introduced in 2024 for taxpayers to prove eligibility for CGT exemptions or reliefs?